ArjanCodes/examples/code_roast_battleship/README.md

+# Introduction

+In this video I'm going to refactor a simplified Battleship game.
+I'll start with an analysis of the game, and then I'll show you how to refactor the code to make it more readable and maintainable.

+NOTE FOR REVIEWERS: I'm not entirely sure I should leave the Game class in there.
+I was also thinking about a solution that has a Board class, containing the board representation + utility methods to check things on the board (basically the methods at the top in the Game class like is_ship, already_guessed, etc.).
+The main game loop can then be a function instead of a method.
+What do you think?

 # Analysis of the game code

 - A lot of things are stored in the Game class as instance variables that are not needed.
 For example, there's no reason to store the guess_row and guess_col values as these are only used locally in a particular player turn.